Unity-Technologies/com.unity.material-switch/README.md

 The MaterialPropertyGroup component stores a reference to all the sharedMaterials used by the selection group, then creates a copy of all those materials into an array called 'originalMaterials'.
 This component has methods for restoring the original material properties, and lerping the array of sharedMaterials towards an array of target materials.

-The timeline needs to have a PaletteSwitchTrack.
+The timeline needs to have a MaterialSwitchTrack.
 A MaterialProperyGroup component is assigned into the property slot on the track.

-When a PaletteSwitchClip is added to the track, the ClipEditor for the track creates copies of the originalMaterials from the MaterialPropertyGroup component, and assigns those copies to the clip, and adds them as assets to the clip using AssetDatabase.AddObjectToAsset.
+When a MaterialSwitchClip is added to the track, the ClipEditor for the track creates copies of the originalMaterials from the MaterialPropertyGroup component, and assigns those copies to the clip, and adds them as assets to the clip using AssetDatabase.AddObjectToAsset.

 When the user selects the clip, the inspector shows the list of all materials on the clip, which can then be adjusted by the user.
 When the clip is played, the MaterialPropertyGroup.LerpTowards method is used to lerp the sharedMaterials towards the target materials on the clip.
 Note, this _will change the material values for the selection group on disk_.
 To reset the sharedMaterials to the original values, scrub to an empty area of the timeline, or right click the MaterialPropertyGroup component and choose 'Restore Original Materials'.